Static Application Security Testing

 Developers can code, test, edit, and test again at this step of static code analysis to guarantee that the finished software works as planned and is free of vulnerabilities.
 SAST is referred to as "Secure DevOps" or "DevSecOps" when it is integrated into the Continuous Integration/Continuous Development (CI/CD) pipeline.

-SAST scan syllabus for identifying common vulnerabilities.
-Though there are some advantages and disadvantages of the same, we will talk about the benefits that are dashing angle will let you know why it is not a perfect solution:
+SAST testing syllabus for identifying common vulnerabilities.
+Though there are some advantages and disadvantages of the same, we will talk about the benefits that are dashing angle and will let you know why it is not a perfect solution:

 Early Appearance In SDLC